CBD vs Delta-8: Which One is Better for Anxiety?

 CBD or delta-8 oils and tinctures are easy to dose and titrate, and you will feel their effects within an hour of use.
 However, they can have a bad aftertaste.

-CBD vs delta-8: are they legal to use for anxiety?
+CBD vs delta-8: are they legal?

 However, the legality status of delta-8 currently lies in a gray area and needs further clarification.